 X-ray views are simply different X-rays of the same body part taken from different directions and angles.
 Each view shows certain structures better than others and allows more abnormalities to be seen.

 For example, a finger x-ray may include a straight on view, a slightly turned or oblique view, and a side view or lateral view.
-The different views allow abnormalities to be better shown on the x ray.
+The different views allow abnormalities to be better seen on the x ray.

-There are areas where abnormalities can hide on only one view, so the other view can help the radiologist see those hidden areas better or simply confirm that a shadow on one of the views is indeed an abnormality.
+There are areas where abnormalities can hide on only one view.
+The other view can help the radiologist see those hidden areas.
+Two view chest X-rays can confirm that a shadow on one of the views is indeed an abnormality.

 Bone X-rays are another common X-ray where multiple views are obtained.
 As described with the finger example, this allows breaks in the bone to better be identified.
 Sometimes subtle breaks will only be seen on one of the views.
 Bone tumors and infections can also be better shown on multiple views of the area.

-There are also specialized views that are taken for specific purposes.
-For example, a scaphoid view of the wrist is taken to better see fractures of one of the wrist bones.
-Your doctor may request one of these views when he suspects a certain abnormality based on his findings.
+There are also X-ray views that are taken for specific purposes.
+For example, a scaphoid view of the wrist is taken to better see fractures of the scaphoid bone.
+The Y view on shoulder X-rays is done to see if the shoulder is dislocated.

-Sometimes the position is slightly off and can either hide the abnormality or make one where there isn’t.
+Sometimes the position is slightly off and can either hide the abnormality or make normal structures look abnormal.
 The radiologist interpreting the X-rays will often recognize this or request a retake of the X-ray.